malshaiikh/flutter_coffee_shop/README.md

 - Remove items from cart
 - Live total price calculation

-> The quantity/size selection, total price calculation, and duplicate-handling logic were implemented beyond the original tutorial.
+> The quantity/size selection, total price calculation, and duplicate-handling code were implemented beyond the original tutorial.

 ## Screenshots